Walk Into Paradise

 Walk Into Paradise (also known as Walk Into Hell) is a 1956 French-Australian international co-production adventure film directed by Lee Robinson and Marcello Pagliero and starring Chips Rafferty and Françoise Christophe.
-It was shot on location in the highlands of Papua New Guinea.
+It was shot on location in the highlands of Papua New Guinea and was one of the most popular Australian films ever made until that date.

 Plot

-In New Guinea, Ned "Shark Eye" Kelly floats in town on a raft, suffering from malaria and heat.
+In New Guinea, Ned "Shark Eye" Kelley floats in town on a raft, suffering from malaria and heat.
 He has discovered oil in a valley.
-The local Australian District Officer, Fred, tells Kelly he cannot exploit the oil until the area has been officially "opened up".
+The local Australian District Officer, Fred, tells Kelley he cannot exploit the oil until the area has been officially "opened up".

 In Port Moresby, another District Officer, Steve MacAllister, is about to go on eight months' leave when called in to help on the expedition, as he is the only person who knows the area.
 MacAllister has to help put in an airstrip so geologists can fly to the territory.

 MacAllister has to take along United Nations doctor Louise Dumarcet on the expedition.
 He is unhappy about this, as it is Louise's first time in the tropics.
-However when there is a disease outbreak in a town, Louise helps treats some children.
+However, when there is a disease outbreak in a town, Louise helps treats some children.

 The expedition arrives at a village and meet crocodile hunter Jeff Clayton.
 Kelley is reluctant to enter a village.
 He reveals his brother was killed by the locals.
 They decide to enter anyway.
 While treating a villager, Louise draws the patient's blood.
 This is seen by another villager who puts a snake in her bed.
 The snake bites Louise but she is treated by Jeff, who then kisses her.

-The villagers rise up against the expedition and a fight ensues where Kelly is speared to death.
+The villagers rise up against the expedition and a fight ensues where Kelley is speared to death.
 However the children Louise was treating recover, ending the battle.
 The villagers help clear an air strip enabling a plane to land.